The Alberta Civil Liberties Research Centre

 An injunction is a Court Order that prevents one party (a person or organization) from interfering with another’s legal rights.
 Injunctions play a critical role in the interaction between companies, the government, and protesters.
 Often, the focus of a protest (private companies and/or the government) will seek an injunction to limit or restrict protesters.
 For example, forestry companies have obtained injunctions preventing environmental protest groups from blockading logging roads, because it interferes with a contract giving them the right to log in an area.

-Injunctions are usually granted by Courts to enforce a private right (the right of a person or corporation).
-However, they are also granted to the government if it will further the public interest (Judicature Act RSA 2000 J-2, s 13(2)).
+Injunctions are usually granted to enforce a private right (the right of a person or corporation).
+However, they can also be granted to the government if it will further the public interest (Judicature Act RSA 2000 J-2, s 13(2)).

 Injunctions can be temporary (also known as interlocutory) or permanent.
 They can be issued after notice is given to all relevant parties/protesters, or without notice to the opposing protesters (known as an ex parte application).

 Once granted, injunctions can be enforced by the police.
 If given an enforcement order, a police officer will go to the demonstration and read out the injunction.
-If the protesters do not disperse, the injunction will be read once more, and remaining persons can be arrested and charged with contempt of court.
+If the protesters do not disperse, the injunction will be read once more, and remaining persons can be arrested and charged with contempt of court (explained below).

 Contempt of Court